 Eddie Jordan is a man for whom the expression ‘finger in many pies’ was surely invented.

-The impresario is a Formula One team owner, giving his name to the Jordan Grand Prix team that competed in the for well over a decade, a businessman, a TV presenter and many other things besides.
+The impresario is a Formula One team owner, giving his name to the Jordan Grand Prix team that competed in the sport for well over a decade, a businessman, a TV presenter and many other things besides.

 Jordan handed Michael Schumacher his debut drive in F1, and at one time or another had Damon Hill, Nigel Mansell and the great Ayrton Senna on his books.